Vay (video game)

 Vay, released in Japan as Vay: Ryuusei no Yoroi (ヴァイ 流星の鎧), is a 1993 role-playing video game for the Sega CD.
 It was developed by Hertz, published by SIMS in Japan, and localized by Working Designs for the United States.
-In 2008 it was rereleased for the iPhone by SoMoGa, Inc.
+In 2008 it was re-released for the iPhone by SoMoGa, Inc. In 2024 it was re-released for Steam.

 Story

 Over a millennium ago, in a far away part of the galaxy, a huge interstellar war had taken place.
 During the conflict, a large machine escapes the battlefield.
 Its guidance system damaged and pilot dead, it continued to hurtle outward into space.
 After a time, it crashed into the planet of Vay.
 This planet is inhabited by people, but they have little technology.
 The machine, programmed only for death, rampages across the planet killing and destroying anything it sees.

 It takes the combined forces of the five mightiest wizards on the planet to stop the machine.
 Its power is sealed away in five magical orbs, which are taken to far away hidden places.
 The machine itself is also locked away.

 In the kingdom of Lorath, Prince Sandor is about to wed his love, Lady Elin.
 The most important dignitaries of the four kingdoms have attended, ensuring that the kingdom of Lorath is secure for another generation.

 While in the middle of their wedding ceremony, the castle is attacked by a large fleet of robots.
 During the siege, Lorath Castle is reduced to ruins, and Elin is kidnapped by one of the machines.
 Sandor vows to rescue his betrothed from her captors.